saharNooby/qoi-java/README.md

 QOIUtil.writeImage(orangeImage, new File("orange.qoi"));
 ```

-### Use with `ImageIO`
+#### Usage with `ImageIO`

-To use QOI with `ImageIO`, you need to also install and add [qoi-java-awt](https://github.com/saharNooby/qoi-java-awt) dependency.
+To use QOI with `ImageIO`, you need to also add [qoi-java-awt](https://github.com/saharNooby/qoi-java-awt) dependency.
 It provides an [ImageIO plugin](https://docs.oracle.com/javase/8/docs/technotes/guides/imageio/spec/extending.fm1.html), which installs automatically using [service provider mechanism](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).

 To read and write QOI images, use standard `ImageIO` methods: